Your fleet is wearing out where you cannot see it.

 Bowser dispense PIN-attributed at the event.

-Operator PIN, quantity, photo of pump reading, GPS-confirmed.
+The operator on duty, the quantity and the proof captured at the dispense.
 The fuel ledger is structured by the time the workshop closes.

 Weekly